grantcko/resolve-time/README.md

 # resolve-time

+## Status: working, but not well check back later

 ## Introduction
 resolve-time is a tool designed to help you monitor the time spent on DaVinci Resolve video projects